+Hersonissos is one of the best developed resorts on Crete.
 History, the resort today, esplanade, Lychnostatis Open-Air Museum, Aqua World, Acqua Plus, Piskopiano and surroundings, Museum of Rural Life and more.

-The coastal town of Hersonisos (or even Chersonisou) is one of the most developed resorts on Crete with numerous luxurious hotels, shops, restaurants, bars and also rural tavernas in the original place.
+The coastal town of Hersonisos (or Chersonisos, Chersonisou) is one of the most developed resorts on Crete with numerous luxurious hotels, shops, restaurants, bars and also rural tavernas in the original place.
 The seaside resort is actually only the port of the original village still located in the hinterland and is strictly speaking Limin Hersonisos.

 History